CactusQ/remote_arrow/README.md

 It would be unhandy for all clients to download the large dataset, compute different query results locally and synchronize the results with each other.
 This may cause a lot of redundant computations and data transmissions.

-Instead you may want one centralized location where all the original data resides, and query results can be computed there and subsequently made accessible to all clients.
+Instead, you may want one centralized location, i.e. a server, where all the original data resides.
+That server can also receive and compute queries and subsequently make the results accessible to all clients.

 ### How it works